Radio Rebel: Plot

-When Tara does not reveal herself, Moreno cancels the prom, sparking protests occurring outside of SlamFM.
-With Cami's help, Tara and Audrey sneak inside and persuade listeners to express their true feelings.
-After a barrage of hateful reviews, Tara announces her plans to hold a "Morp" (prom spelled backwards) in retaliation.
-Tara's rival Stacy begins to suspect that Tara is Radio Rebel, and holds a house party at the same time as Radio Rebel's next podcast.
-Tara attends while Delilah and Cami host the podcast using pre-recorded voice snippets.
-Stacy's personal assistant Kim manages to infiltrate SlamFM and obtain evidence that Tara is Radio Rebel.
+When Tara does not reveal herself, Moreno cancels the prom.
+With Cami's help, Tara and Audrey sneak into SlamFM and broadcast a call for students to express their true feelings.
+Tara then announces plans to hold a "Morp" (prom spelled backwards).
+Tara's rival Stacy begins to suspect that Tara is Radio Rebel and holds a house party at the same time as Radio Rebel's next broadcast.
+Tara attends while Delilah and Cami host the show using pre-recorded voice snippets.
+Stacy's friend Kim infiltrates SlamFM and obtains evidence that Tara is Radio Rebel.

-At school, Gavin quits The G's, fed up with Gabe's superficial and egotistical personality.
+At school, Gavin quits The G's, fed up with Gabe's egotistical personality.
 Stacy locks Tara in the janitor's closet and threatens to expose her.
-Tara agrees to sponsor Stacy's prom queen campaign in exchange for her secret being kept.
-Gavin finds out about this and rebuffs Stacy's invitation to the Morp.
+Tara agrees to support Stacy's prom queen campaign in exchange for keeping her secret.
+Gavin finds out and rebuffs Stacy's invitation to the Morp.

-On the day of the Morp, Moreno keeps an eye out for Radio Rebel as Cami announces the prom queen.
-When Radio Rebel is granted the title, Tara overcomes her fears and reveals herself as Radio Rebel.
-When Moreno announces she is expelling Tara, more students come forward and declare that they are also Radio Rebel.
-Unable to expel the entire student body, Moreno reluctantly storms off in defeat.
-Tara hands Stacy the crown, leading them to end their rivalry.
-Gavin performs a song dedicated to Tara before dancing with her.
+At the Morp, Moreno keeps watch for Radio Rebel as Cami announces the prom queen.
+When Radio Rebel wins, Tara overcomes her fears and reveals herself.
+When Moreno moves to expel her, other students come forward, each declaring "I am Radio Rebel".
+Unable to expel the entire student body, Moreno reluctantly backs down.
+Tara hands Stacy the crown, ending their rivalry, and Gavin performs a song dedicated to Tara.